tommaier123/FlatShocker/README.md

 3. Move the USB port all the way back and secure it from the inside using the 3D-printed clip
 4. (Optional) put in the TPU plug from the outside
 5. Take the PCB and gently remove the battery
-6. (optional) for safety desolder the battery
+6. (Optional) for safety desolder the battery
 7. Desolder both springs originally used for charging.
 If you have trouble desoldering the big one you can alternatively cut it
 8. Connect thin wires to the pins where the springs were connected and feed them through the hole in the PCB
 9. Check polarity (see picture): the big spring was negative and the small spring positive